 Chances are you’ll have a good day sack with you, but in the evenings you might not want to take that with you.
 The same goes for sightseeing in a city, sometimes you just don’t want to wear a backpack with a dress and sandals.

 I usually pack a canvas bag with me when I travel as they take up next to no space, fit in my pocket so I have a bag just in case I end up buying something, and are re-useable.
-They’re the kind of thing that are often given away for free as marketing,so you’ve probably got a couple in a cupboard at home.
+They’re the kind of thing that are often given away for free as marketing.
+You’ve probably got a couple in a cupboard at home.
 If not, then this plain one is good for everyone

 14. Mac in a sac

 As with most of the must have travel accessories I’ve suggested they also pack up small and are lightweight!

 15. Self Sealing Dry Bag